How to Be a “Good Slut”: Embracing Your Sexual Freedom with Confidence and Care

 Introduction: Reclaiming the Word “Slut”

-For many people, the word “slut” has long been laden with stigma and negative connotations.
-Yet in recent years, there has been a growing movement to reclaim this term as an emblem of sexual freedom, autonomy, and joy.
-In works such as The Ethical Slut—a landmark guide on consensual non-monogamy and open relationships—authors Dossie Easton and Janet W. Hardy demonstrate that embracing one’s inner “slut” can be an act of liberation.
-Being a “good slut” isn’t about chasing stereotypes or adopting anyone else’s version of sexuality; it’s about confidently choosing the kind of pleasure, intimacy, and relationships that align with your true self.
+For many people, the word "slut" has long been laden with stigma and negative connotations.
+Yet, there's a growing movement to reclaim this term so that we can embrace our sexual freedom, autonomy, and joy.
+In The Ethical Slut, authors Dossie Easton and Janet W. Hardy demonstrate that embracing one's inner "slut" can be an act of liberation.
+The stigma persists, but the evidence doesn't support it: a 2024 review of research on consensual non-monogamy found that people in open and polyamorous relationships report comparable relationship quality, satisfaction, and trust to monogamous couples.
+Being a "good slut" isn't about chasing stereotypes; it's about confidently choosing the kind of pleasure, intimacy, and relationships that align with your true self.

 1. Acknowledge Your Desires (Without Shame)